 In a new study, researchers from German universities specify more thoroughly this “inability” of men by investigating a new norm that has been revealed by other studies – that men find it more difficult to understand the expression of women than one of the representatives of the same sex.

 In order to find out whether men are able to encode the emotions of both sexes from an eminently expressive ‘mean’ – their eyes, Boris Schiffer, a psychiatrist of LWL Hospital University of Bochum in Germany, and his colleagues, performed a functional MRI in 22 men whose age ranged from 21 to 52 years (average age of volunteers was 36 years).

 How eyes… talk

-This “less personal” approach of female expression means, according to scientists, not only that men find it more difficult to interpret, but also that empathy of men is less developed towards women than towards representatives of the same sex.
+It turns out that men don’t understand women for a good reason… This “less personal” approach to female expressions means, according to scientists, not only that men find it more difficult to interpret, but also that empathy of men is less developed towards women than towards representatives of the same sex.